phoenix-rtos/phoenix-rtos-doc/building/index.md

 # Building

-To create a Phoenix-RTOS image for the selected target the `phoenix-rtos-project` repository should be used.
+To create a Feniks-RTOS image for the selected target the `feniks-rtos-project` repository should be used.
 This repository aggregates all operating system modules - kernel, standard library, device drivers, filesystems, utilities, and loader.
-Read more about `phoenix-rtos-project` submodule repositories [here](project.md).
+Read more about `feniks-rtos-project` submodule repositories [here](project.md).

 This chapter contains instructions on how to build a reference project and how to create the final system image.